-Expel the Member from membership of the Credit Union in accordance with Rule 17.
+Expel the Member from membership of the Credit Union in accordance with Rule 23.

-SHARES
+Section 3 – Member Services

-23. Shares
+28. Shares

 The Credit Union may offer Deferred and Non-Deferred Shares.
-The nominal value of each non-deferred share shall be £1.
+Shares are either Dividend Bearing Shares or Interest-Bearing Shares.
+The nominal value of each Non-Deferred Share shall be £1.

-A Member must purchase and hold at least one Sshare of £1 in the Credit Union.
-All such shares will be held in a specially designated Reserve Account and whenever a Member ceases to be a Member, for whatever reason, their £1 share will be withdrawn from the Reserve and used for the Social Goals as per Rule 6.
+A Member must purchase and hold at least one share of £1 in the Credit Union, either Dividend Bearing or Interest Bearing.
+Unless otherwise pre-fixed or implied, all references to Shares in the Rules of the Credit Union refer to Dividend Bearing Shares.

+All such shares will be held in a specially designated Reserve Account and whenever a Member ceases to be a Member, for whatever reason, their £1 share will be withdrawn from the Reserve and used for the Social Goals as per Rule 6, or repaid to the Member

-The Board of Directors has the discretion under Rule 25 to require an individual to hold a minimum shareholding of a sum not exceeding £5 as a condition of remaining in active membership of the Credit Union.
+The Board of Directors has the discretion under Rule 28 to require an individual to hold a minimum shareholding of a sum not exceeding £5 as a condition of remaining in active membership of the Credit Union.